Emily McCarter – President

 She has been an equal rights advocate for women and girls, developing history and programs to make a difference in their lives.
 Marilyn is currently the president of the Greater Rochester Area Branch of the American Association of University Women and vice president of the Women’s Institute for Leadership and Learning in Seneca Falls, NY.
 She has been a student of Conscious Evolution for the past 20 years and is a member of a forward moving organizations called Evolutionary Women.

-Shanelle France is a Special Education teacher at Geneva Middle School.
-She has returned to Geneva after graduating from William Smith college in 2011, where she studied Africans Studies, Education and Women Studies.
+Shanelle France (she/her/hers) is a Special Education teacher currently living in Boulder, Colorado.
+She returned to Geneva after graduating from William Smith college in 2011, where she studied Africans Studies, Education and Women Studies and taught at Geneva Middle School for two years before moving to Colorado in July 2021.

 In the interim of graduating from William Smith College, Shanelle lived in Lesotho as a Peace Corps Volunteer and then lived in Washington, D.C. where she received her Masters in Education for Secondary Special Education and Transition Services from The George Washington University.
 After graduating, France stayed in D.C. as a teacher and Assistant Principal at a Public Charter School in Southeast D.C. until moving back to Geneva, NY in July of 2019.

 Elinor Haddad (she/her/hers) is the Operations Manager of HEAL Trafficking, a nonprofit dedicated to leading innovative health solutions to eradicate human trafficking in communities worldwide.
-Prior to joining HEAL, Elinor served as Program Coordinator for the Bay Area-based organization, Alliance for Girls, and as Development Assistant to the national board of Women & Youth Supporting Each Other (WYSE).
+Prior to joining HEAL, Elinor served as Interim Membership and Marketing Manager for the San Francisco Bay Area-based organization, Alliance for Girls, and as Development Assistant to the national board of Women & Youth Supporting Each Other (WYSE).
 An experienced strategic planner, manager, and recruiter, Elinor is passionate about empowering nonprofit organizations to consistently strive for better results and think creatively about how to achieve their goals.

 Elinor earned her bachelor’s degree in Law, History, and Culture from the University of Southern California in 2016.
 She currently lives in Pasadena, CA, with her husband and their dog.